...

 Mushroom Spores

-Mushroom spores are fungi’s reproductive units.
-They can be thought of as similar to seeds.
-Their name comes from the Greek word sporā, which means seed, but in their biological make-up, they are much different.
-Mushroom spores are microscopic single celled organisms that mushrooms produce and disperse.
+Mushroom spores are comparable to the seeds of a plant.
+The word ‘spore’ even comes from the Greek word sporā, which means seed, but there are key differences between spores and seeds.
+Spores are the microscopic, single-celled organisms that mushrooms produce and disperse.
 Plant seeds, on the other hand, are typically visible to the naked eye.
 Additionally, plant seeds contain all the genetic information needed to grow an entirely new plant, whereas mushroom spores only contain half the necessary material to birth a new mushroom.

 It’s this fascinating process that makes mushroom spores so special, and why we’ve dedicated our working lives to spreading the mycelial network far and wide with so many different varieties of spores.